wchiquito/jj-for-everyone.github.io/src/introduction.md

   (solution: convince your peers to use Jujutsu 😉)

 - Jujutsu is relatively new and doesn't cover 100% of the features of Git yet.
-  When you do run into the rare problem where Jujutsu doesn't have an answer, you can always fall back to use Git directly.
+  When you do run into the rare problem where Jujutsu doesn't have an answer, you can always fall back to use Git directly, which works quite seamlessly.
-  Still, having to switch to a different tool is slightly annoying.
+  Still, having to use two tools instead of one is slightly annoying.
-  I actually plan to include learning these Git features in this book at a higher level.
+  I plan to teach these Git features in this book at a higher level.
   The book should be a one-stop-shop for all Jujutsu users.

 - The command line interface of Jujutsu is not yet stable.